In Depth: Skin Retouching and Digital Makeup, Part 1

 You’ll have smoother results.

-Photoshop Tutorial – Difference of 8-Bit and 16-Bit Bit Depth
+Photoshop Tutorial – Difference between 8-Bit and 16-Bit Bit Depth

 Yes, it’s a Photoshop tutorial but this applies to any video editing software.